mit-orcd/orcd-docs-edit/docs/software/compile.md

 These variables automatically take the names of current target or prerequisites, no matter what values are assigned to them.

 We then notice that the *main.o* and *WriteMyString.o* targets are built by the same command.
-Is there a way to combine the two duplicated commands into one so as to compile all source code files by one command line?
+Is there a way to combine these two duplicated commands into one so as to compile all source code files by only one command line?
 The answer is yes.
 It can be done with an implicit pattern rule:
 ```
 %.o: %.c
         $(CC) -c $<